robgolding/old.robgolding.com/source/_posts/2010-11-10-using-django-authentication-with-twisted-perspective-broker.markdown

 - twisted
 ---

-For my [third year project][back-to-backtrack], I have hooked Twisted's _Perspective Broker_ authentication into Django, so that a networked application can authenticate itself against Django's central user database (`django.contrib.auth`).
+For my [third year project][back-to-backtrac], I have hooked Twisted's _Perspective Broker_ authentication into Django, so that a networked application can authenticate itself against Django's central user database (`django.contrib.auth`).
 The process is pretty quick and easy, thanks to